Kinect Point Cloud Visualizer14 Jun 2011

 The underlying idea here is something along the lines of a realtime VJ-like performance tool.
-This is a work in progress.
 Using openFrameworks, Kinect point-cloud data is collected in a sequence of frames that can be saved to disk and played back on demand.
 Points beyond a specified depth are filtered out, and a bounding box is calculated to form the basis of some simple dynamic interactions.

 Various effects with variations can be triggered and combined in real time on both saved and live video: